matthis-thea/matthis-thea/README.md

 <h1>Im a student in computer science specialized in IT development.
 I am passionate by the IT security and i am a bug bounty and HTB lovers !</h1><br>
 • 🧑 Name : Matthis<br>
 • 🏫 School : Ecole 42<br>
-• 🕯️ Age : 21<br>
+• 🕯️ Age : 21

-# 💻 Bug Bounty and CTG platforms
+# 💻 Bug Bounty and CTG platforms:
 Yes We Hack : Haze (more than 250 points)<br>
 Root-Me : https://www.root-me.org/Haze-394413?lang=en#17b3e977ef097344675a2fa88d5a49ec<br>
 Hack The Box : Hazeee<br>